Security, Disaster Prevention, and Occupational Safety Activities

 The Teijin Group has been conducting disaster prevention diagnoses since 1980 and mini disaster prevention diagnoses since 2008 in line with our own independent standards.

 In Teijin's aramid business, process safety management (PSM) has been introduced at Teijin Aramid affiliated chemical plants in Japan and Asia.
+In FY2022, we made efforts to introduce PSM at certain plants in the Resin & Plastic Processing Business Unit.

-Disaster-prevention diagnoses and PSM are used to assess safety every five years by experts in manufacturing, facilities, and ESH* at a total of 15 plants globally.
+Disaster prevention diagnoses and PSM are used to assess safety every five years by experts in manufacturing, facilities, and ESH at a total of 15 plants globally.
 These are Teijin Group plants where large amounts of hazardous substances are handled.

-Trends in the Number of Disaster-Prevention-Assessed Plants
+Trends in the Number of Disaster Prevention-Assessed Plants

 Other activities aimed at realizing zero serious accidents